Khopa/CordovaService/readme.md

 ###Description

 This plugins allows to start and stop custom native Android services.
 It may also register services to start at device boot.
+This may look a bit useless, but I made this cause i had made several plugins that involved starting/stopping Android Services and wanted a generic Cordova javascript interface to interact with these Android Service and to avoid having to write 5 times the same startService code in each plugin.

 ###How to use